Locations:

 • An unexpected side effect from your medication.

-If you’re on blood thinners (anticoagulants) and fall, you need to seek care right away.
-That’s because blood thinners raise your risk of internal bleeding.
-Even if you feel OK, it’s important to get checked by a medical professional.
-Internal bleeding can be fatal if not treated.
+If you’re taking blood thinners (anticoagulants) and fall, seek care right away.
+Blood thinners raise your risk of internal bleeding.
+Even if you feel OK, it’s important for a provider to check you over.
+Internal bleeding can be fatal without treatment.

 • How severe is my condition?